Donald Trump And Climate Change: How Long Will Mar-A-Lago Survive?

 With Donald Trump bringing international attention to the Florida coastline, let’s look at the reality for locals as they bear the brunt of the effects of climate change.

-“I just deal with the reality that sea levels are rising“, Palm Beach town manager, Thomas Bradford, told Bloomberg.
+“I just deal with the reality that sea levels are rising,” Palm Beach town manager, Thomas Bradford, told Bloomberg.
 A similar attitude prevails among many local Florida residents who no longer feel the need to question whether or not climate change is real.

 This has led to huge infrastructure projects being undertaken to try to keep the effects of climate change to a minimum.
 Palm Beach is spending $120 million as part of a 20-year infrastructure project.
-The project involves 12 pumping stations that will push almost 1 million gallons of water a minute out of the town and up to the Intercoastal Waterway.
+The project involves 12 pumping stations that will push almost one million gallons of water a minute out of the town and up to the Intercoastal Waterway.

 Meanwhile, the Miami Beach mayor has pledged to spend $400 million raising the levels of the streets and improving pump systems to help remove water from the city.
-Yet the architect of the solution, Bruce Mowry, admits this “unprecedented plan” isn’t entirely watertight as he’s “as clueless about the future as anyone else”.
-Still, he “refuses to let Miami Beach sink”.
+Yet the architect of the solution, Bruce Mowry, admits this “unprecedented plan” isn’t entirely watertight as he’s “as clueless about the future as anyone else.”
+Still, he “refuses to let Miami Beach sink.”

-These towns, cities and resorts lie in areas that are man-made, at least in part.
-As Jessica Weiss points out, a century ago Miami Beach was “an overgrown, bug-infested swath of mangroves and swampland“.
-Those natural buffers against coastal erosion and the encroachment of flood waters inland were destroyed to make way for “white sands and sunbathers”, providing a coastline where property prices often reach into the millions yet may well not see the end of this century above water.
+These towns, cities, and resorts lie in areas that are man-made, at least in part.
+As Jessica Weiss points out, a century ago Miami Beach was “an overgrown, bug-infested swath of mangroves and swampland.”
+Those natural buffers against coastal erosion and the encroachment of flood waters inland were destroyed to make way for “white sands and sunbathers,” providing a coastline where property prices often reach into the millions yet may well not see the end of this century above water.

 So, how long may Donald Trump’s Mar-a-Lago last if the sea levels continue their upward trajectory?